Debt Assistance Scams

-As of October 27, 2010, new federal rules go into effect that ban debt assistance companies nationwide from collecting up-front fees before they deliver a service.
-Before a debt assistance company can collect a fee, it must have resolved at least one of the consumer’s debts, have a written contract with the consumer, and the consumer must already have made at least one payment to the creditor.
-Non-profit agencies and some attorneys, such as those that meet face-to-face with their clients, may not be covered by the rule, so make sure that you closely read any written contract before you agree to purchase services from a given debt assistance company.
-Under the new rules, debt assistance companies must also tell the truth about how long their program will take to resolve a consumer’s debts, how much it will cost, and that failing to pay your creditors may damage your credit rating and lead to legal action against you.
+Federal rules ban debt assistance companies nationwide from collecting up-front fees before they deliver a service.
+Before a debt assistance company can collect a fee, it must have resolved at least one of the consumer’s debts, have a written agreement between the consumer and the creditor, and the consumer must already have made at least one payment to the creditor as a result of the agreement.
+Nonprofit agencies and some attorneys, such as those that meet face-to-face with their clients, may not be covered by the rule, so make sure that you closely read any written contract before you agree to purchase services from a given debt assistance company.
+Under the new rules, debt assistance companies must also tell the truth about how long their program will take to resolve a consumer’s debts, how much it will cost, and that failing to pay your creditors may damage your credit rating and lead to legal action against you

-In these tough economic times, many consumers are struggling with high debt.
+Many consumers are struggling with high debt.
 Some people are forced to use credit cards just to pay basic living expenses like groceries and health care bills.
-As a result of the bad economy, consumers are facing record-high levels of debt, and many people are falling behind on their bills.
+Consumers are facing record-high levels of debt, and many people are falling behind on their bills.
 If you’re struggling to make ends meet, there are nonprofit credit counseling organizations that can assist you for free in managing your debt and coming up with solutions to your financial problems.
 You should be careful, however, to avoid hiring companies that charge you money to help you but end up making a bad situation worse.
 There are no easy ways or quick fixes for getting out of debt.
 Doing so requires developing a careful budget and may take time.
 Attorney General Lori Swanson offers these tips so that consumers trying to do the right thing by getting help do not get bad and costly advice.

 National Foundation for Credit Counseling